Are you counting calories, cutting carbs or eating boring foods, but still struggling with excess weight gain?

-- Always read ingredints list so you know what you’re getting.
+- Always read the ingredients list so that you know what you’re getting.

-- Whenever you can, make your own food so that can control what goes into it.
+- Whenever you can, make your own meals.
+This is the best way to have better control over what goes into your body.

 In the same way that fat-free or lite foods are perceived to be healthy, “gluten-free” snacks are often perceived as healthy too.